cameron-cs/gnn_qm9_models/README.md

 ### Dimensionality reduction with fully connected layers

 The fully connected layer with 64 units is chosen to reduce the dimensionality of the learned representations before the final output layer.
-This layer helps in distilling the most important features from the convolutional layers, improving the model's ability to generalize.
+This layer helps in distilling the most important features from the convolutional layers, improving the model's ability to generalise.
 The choice of 64 units is a trade-off between preserving enough information and reducing complexity.

 ## Summary

 The GCN model's architecture and design choices have proven effective for the task of molecular property prediction on the QM9 dataset.
-The combination of hierarchical learning through multiple GCN layers, effective aggregation with global mean pooling, non-linearity with ReLU activation, regularization with dropout, and appropriate depth and capacity with hidden channels and fully connected layers contribute to the model's strong performance.
+The combination of hierarchical learning through multiple GCN layers, effective aggregation with global mean pooling, non-linearity with ReLU activation, regularisation with dropout, and appropriate depth and capacity with hidden channels and fully connected layers contribute to the model's strong performance.
 These insights demonstrate the importance of careful architectural design in graph neural networks for achieving high performance in real-world applications.

 ![Predicted energy.png](imgs%2Fpredicted.png)

 The plot presents the results of the Graph Convolutional Network (GCN) model's performance on the QM9 dataset, specifically for predicting the energy of molecules.
-The evaluation metrics and visualization provide insights into the model's accuracy and reliability.
+The evaluation metrics and visualisation provide insights into the model's accuracy and reliability.

 ## Ideal fit line
 The red line represents the ideal fit where the predicted energy values perfectly match the actual energy values.
 This line serves as a benchmark to assess the performance of the model.